minsau/minsau/README.md

 Hi, I'm Saul Gomez, a passionate Full Stack developer from Mexico.

 - 🌱 Improving my english skills
-- Currently learning FastAPI, GCP and Kubernetes
+- Currently learning FastAPI For Data Science, Docker Swarm and Kubernetes
 - 👯 I’m looking to collaborate on a Project related to Data Sciencie
 - 💬 Ask me about anything